Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Preliminaries

-The main assumptions that we present in the core of the paper are smoothness and convexity (or strong convexity) of the functions $f_i$.
+Within the context of Problem \ref{Pb:main} the \eqref{S1::eq:SGD} algorithm is well defined.
+To analyze its performance, we will further assume the problem to be convex and smooth.
 We define a setting combining both convexity and strong convexity, which allows us to unify parts of the analyses.
-We also define a more relaxed setting, which is all that is needed for our results to hold.